 Using almond flour for these cookies make them gluten-free, and also lends well to the fudgy texture you get after baking.

 If you don't have almond flour, it is easy to make your own.
 Simply add almonds to a high-speed blender, and blend until they have a flour-like consistency.
-Simple!
+You should end up with a fine almond flour.

 Here are some more tips and substitutions to make your almond cookies more to your liking: